morehang/ai-tng-script-generator/README.md

-# AI TNG Script Generato
+# AI TNG Script Generator

+## Overview

+This repository is focused on developing an enhanced version of a text generation tool that generates scripts for the TV series, 'Star Trek: The Next Generation'.
+The final specif